rawdamental/clickstream/readme.md

 <script src="https://embracecontext.com/clickstream.js" async data-token="XXX" data-event-example="Foo"></script>
 ```

-When using the extended version of the script parameters can be added using the clickstream(parameter, value[, namespace]) function.
+When using the extended version of the script, parameters can be added using the clickstream(parameter, value[, namespace]) function.
 For example:

 ```html
 <script>